EQEmu/eqemu-docs-v2/docs/categories/zones/zone-list.md

 # Zone List

-{% hint style="success" %}
+!!! info
       Note that the zoneidnumber in your database is separate from the zone table id
-{% endhint %}

 | Zone ID | Zone Long Name | Zone Short Name |
 | :--- | :--- | :--- |